mongodb/specifications/source/logging.rst

 Following the completion of this specification, a number of other driver specifications will be updated to include relevant log messages.

+This specification may be updated in the future to include meanings and examples for Emergency, Alert, and Critical log levels if the need to use such levels arises.
+If so, the specification should also define how drivers should handle messages specified with those levels if their logging framework does not support those levels.

 Q&A
 ---
 **Q**: The server produces structured log messages as of 4.4.
 Why doesn't this